chapinb/foroboto/README.md

 * With a USB cable connect the tablet to your machine.
   * Windows has an assortment of driver issues and you may have to update the driver in order to connect the device properly
-    * See http://chapinbryce.com/android-driver/ for more information on resolving the driver issues
   * Verify the connection works by running `adb devices`.
 * To connect over WiFi, ensure the device and workstation are on the same WiFi subnet, and run the following commands on the Android device